nicolenairibm/wxgovernance-incubation/Day 2/lab205-detached-prompt-monitoring/README.md

 # Seeing your detached prompt within the UI

 After running the notebook, the detached prompt will be registered as an asset in the project whose project ID you specified.
-Therefore, when you navigate to your watsonx.ai project, you will be able to view the prompt, as well as the results of your model evaluation.
+Therefore, when you navigate to your watsonx.ai project, you will be able to view the prompt.

 How your detached prompt should appear within the project: